What Is Esports? (And What It Means for Business)

-Global esports funding is exploding as investors scramble to grab a piece of the growing pie.
+Global funding for esports companies is exploding as investors scramble to grab a piece of the growing pie.
 The industry has seen hugely diverse investor backing — from athletes and sports tycoons to tech moguls and pop artists.

 We spoke to Josh Chapman, co-founder of Konvoy Ventures, an early stage video game VC fund focusing on infrastructure technology (one of the few in the world to do so).

 “What drew me to the space was a lack of dedicated investment fund managers.
-Gaming has grown at a 9% CAGR this year — it’s going to be a record year.
+Gaming has grown at a 9% CAGR [in 2020] — it’s going to be a record year.
 And that 9% CAGR is more than double gambling, film, and other entertainment sectors that are at 4% or less on their calendar growth.”

-Konvoy Ventures’ first fund closed in 2019 just shy of $11m, and the team is now in the process of raising a second.
+Konvoy Ventures’ first fund closed in 2019 just shy of $11m, and now has $110m under management.

 - College esports: Recruitment, Monetization, and Coaching

 - Gamer health and wellness: Supplements, Fitness, and Mental Health